et al., Clinical Infectious Diseases, ciaa1009, doi:10.1093/cid/ciaa1009 (Peer Reviewed)

 Nasopharyngeal viral load analysis issues include test unreliability and temporo-spatial differences in viral shedding .

 293 low-risk patients with no deaths.
 No serious adverse events.
-We have asked for more details on the treatment delay and viral load change and will update when hearing back.
+We asked for more details on the treatment delay and viral load change but received no response.

 Also see this open letter: